 Clean And Dry Daily

-If you really want to put the work in to prevent water stains, then clean and dry your table daily.
-Make sure to use an appropriate wood cleaner for the furniture or floors and whenever you are done, dry them well.
+If you want to put the work in to prevent water stains, then clean and dry your table daily.
+Make sure to use an appropriate wood cleaner for the furniture or floors and whenever you finish, dry them well.

-Can You Hire Someone To Remove Water Stains?
+Can You Hire Someone For Removing Water Stains From Wood?